Tkavindi/Sentiment-Analysis-Project/README.md

 # Sentiment-Analysis-Project

-This project aims to perform sentiment analysis on text data, classifying the text as positive, negative, or neutral.
+This project aims to perform sentiment analysis on text data, classifying the text as positive or negative.
 It utilizes machine learning techniques to analyze the sentiment of user-provided data.

 ## Table of Contents
 - [Installation](#installation)